 - A newborn kitten weighs about one-fourth of a pound. - The first substance a kitten drinks from its mother is called colostrum.
 Colostrum provides immunity against disease until the kitten can build its own resistances.
 The mother produces colostrum for 2-3 days and then begins producing regular milk. - A queen will go through a heat cycle (when it is receptive to mating), which lasts 7-10 days.
-Symptoms of a cat in heat: - Calls or yowls loudly. - O Rubs against everything. - O Its vulva becomes enlarged and reddens. - A queen can mate with several different toms during its heat.
-A kitten will look like its father,
+Symptoms of a cat in heat: - O Calls or yowls loudly. - O Rubs against everything. - Its vulva becomes enlarged and reddens. - A queen can mate with several different toms during its heat.
+A kitten will look like its father, which can result in several different colored kittens in one litter. - When a tom senses a queen is in heat, he will be increasingly belligerent and aggressive. - A tomcat penis has small papillae (barbs), which ensure that the mating will be successful.
+The barbs cause the queen to release her eggs.

-- which can result in several different colored kittens in one litter. - When a tom senses a queen is in heat, he will be increasingly belligerent and aggressive. - A tomcat penis has small papillae (barbs), which ensure that the mating will be successful.
-The barbs cause the gueen to release her eggs. - Neutered males have a decreased risk of prostate problems and cancers and no risk of testicular cancer or other testicular problems. - Spayed females have a decreased risk of breast cancer and no risk of ovarian and uterine cancers or other ovarian/uterine problems. - Kittens can be fixed as young as 8 weeks old.
-The younger they are when fixed, the quicker they recover.
+- Neutered males have a decreased risk of prostate problems and cancers and no risk of testicular cancer or other testicular problems. - Spayed females have a decreased risk of breast cancer and no risk of ovarian and uterine cancers or other ovarian/uterine problems. - Kittens can be fixed as young as 6 months old.
+Young kittens recover quickly.